dary1337/VotV_props/README.md

-# Voices of the void 0.8.2 props
+# Voices of the void 0.8.2b props and commands

 # DISCLAIMER

-Yes it is
+This repository contains content that may be missing from the regular game or still be in development.
+It's not recommended to share it on official VotV forums or Discord servers.

+Don't forget to support the developer!

 # THIS REPOSITORY HAS SPOILERS SCROLL DOWN AT OWN YOUR RISK